AlonBS/Ray_Tracer/README.md

 	cone <center_v3> <minCap_f> <maxCap_f> - Defines a cone centered around the center point,
 		where maxCap and minCap define top and button caps of the cone.
 This means that its fairly easy to decide wheather its a single cone (where maxCap or minCap == 0) or double cone, or inifinite etc.).
-It is 			assumed that maxCap > minCap. plane <texture-pattern_e> - Creates a plane passing through the origin(0,0,0) and aligned as XZ plane (that is, with normal (0,1,0).
+It is 			assumed that maxCap > minCap. plain <texture-pattern_e> - Creates a plain passing through the origin(0,0,0) and aligned as XZ plain (that is, with normal (0,1,0).
 		Ofcourse this can be tranformed like anyother object to achieve various types.
-Notice that this plane is infinite. texture-pattern will define how a texture should be applied to this plane, if indeed this is a textured plane.
+Notice that this plain is infinite. texture-pattern will define how a texture should be applied to this plain, if indeed this is a textured plain.
 Options are:
 		"R" - Repeated pattern.
 (Only the fraction part of the intersection point will be taken) "MR" (Default) - Mirrored repeated pattern.
 Same as before, but will be mirrored when integer part it odd.
 		"CE" - Clamp to edge.
 For values greater than 1 or smaller than 0, the value will be clamp to [0,1].